pkausw/datacard_utils/datacard_utils/prefit_postfit_plots/README.md

 You can use `combine`'s `FitDiagnostics` method to produce the shapes directly when you're running the fit.
 To do this, add the options `--saveShapes --saveWithUncertainties`.
-For more information, check out the [combine documentation](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/nonstandard/#plotting)
+For more information, check out the [combine documentation](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/nonstandard/#plotting).
+Note that this way usually takes a significant amount of time, depending on the size of the workspace and the number of toys you use to generate the post-fit templates with uncertainties.

 If you already have a file containing a `RooFitResult` object, e.g. `fit_s` in `fitDiagnostics.root`, but didn't produce the shapes yet, you can use `PostFitShapesFromWorkspace` from the `CombineHarvester` package.
 If you have run `FitDiagnostics`, you can generate the shapes e.g. with this command: